-The College of Conservation and Restoration of Cultural Property has a long history of seeking international agreements to enable improvements to be made to the situation of conservation-restoration education at a global level.
+The Higher School of Conservation and Restoration of Cultural Assets has a long tradition of seeking international agreements to improve the situation of conservation-restoration education at a global level.

-For many years, the College has taken part in numerous forums where debates are held on the future of the profession at an international level and, with this, the present and future of the education of conservators and restorers.
+For many years, the School has participated in numerous forums in which the future of the profession is debated at an international level and, with it, the present and future of the education of conservators-restorers.

-Thus, for instance, the ESCRBC was the first Spanish educational institution to form part of the European Network for Conservation-Restoration Education (ENCoRE), where we have always defended the need to create a common European framework that would serve as a reference point when training conservation-restoration professionals, and which would have to include a sufficient workload in specific subjects in the field.
+Thus, for example, the ESCRBC was the first Spanish educational institution to join the European Network for Conservation and Restoration Education (ENCoRE), where we have always defended the need to create a common European framework to serve as a reference for the training of conservation-restoration professionals that necessarily includes a sufficient teaching load in specific subjects in this field.

-Furthermore, in recent decades, the ESCRBC has participated in diverse international projects, such as producing a multilingual glossary of terms used in conservation and restoration, a long-term project on which it collaborated with the Secco Suardo Foundation (Italy), among other prestigious European institutions.
+On the other hand, the ESCRBC has participated over the last decades in several international projects, such as the elaboration of a multilingual glossary of terms used in conservation-restoration, a multiannual project in which it collaborated with the Secco Suardo Foundation (Italy), among other prestigious European institutions.

 The ESCRBC has the Carta Erasmus (Erasmus Charter) and participates in the Erasmus+ Program by sending and hosting students and staff from its own and numerous European educational institutions.